dyselon/cscribe/README.md

 =======
 **Templating software** - v0.2

-**NOTE - As of right now, printing is temporarily disabled.
-Export All also doesn't work.
-Export Selected does.**
+**NOTE - As of right now, printing is temporarily disabled.**

-I know, I know, those are the two main functions of the program.
+I'll fix it as soon as possible.
 WIP software, y'all.

 WHAT IS IT?
 -----------